ViewComponent/view_component/docs/index.md

 ### When should I use components?

 Components are most effective in cases where view code is reused or benefits from being tested directly.
+Heavily reused partials and templates with significant amounts of embedded Ruby often make good ViewComponents.

 ### Why should I use components?